 - Initial registration: 5-10 minutes

-- Certificate issuance: immediate once payment is validated
+- Certificate issuance: immediate once the request is submitted

 PNC offices issue same-day certificates in person, but there’s no real reason not to use the portal — it’s faster and there’s no line.